Guide to Switching Business Energy Suppliers

 Can you switch business energy suppliers at any time?

 In most cases, the answer is no. But there are a couple of situations where you can: 1) you’re not tied into any contract with your current supplier.
 This can happen when you have already completed a contract term and you were automatically moved onto the standard business energy tariff.
+2) You have taken over premises and were put on a default tariff by the current supplier there.
+In these cases, you switch straight away and you won’t be charged termination fees or need to give any notice period.

 *The information in this article should be used for general guidance only and not as financial advice.
 Full details are on the link in the footer to our disclaimer page.
 Always discuss your requirements with a competent and suitably qualified professional before undertaking any work.